maxisimo/42-computorv1/README.md

 ![Objectives](https://img.shields.io/badge/Objectives-Mathematics%20Basics-brightgreen)

 The goal of this project is to get acquainted with handling elementary math tools that may be helpful for other 42 school projects.
-You will not “do maths for doing maths”, but to develop a progressive and relaxed approach to projects where these tools are needed.
+You will not do maths for doing maths, but to develop a progressive and relaxed approach to projects where these tools are needed.
 You can choose the language of your choice for this subject.

 ## Compulsory part
 Write a program that solves a polynomial equation of degree less than or equal to 2.
 You must display at least:
 * The reduced form of the equation.
 * The degree of the equation.
-* Its solution (s), and the sign of the discriminant when it makes sense.
+* Its solution(s), and the sign of the discriminant when it makes sense.
 <p><img width=85% src="https://user-images.githubusercontent.com/34480775/75038144-10bfae80-54b6-11ea-8d60-c88b705407d2.JPG" /></p>

 ## Bonuses